How to Visit Alaska National Parks

 Travel insurance is not the most exciting subject, but it’s an important consideration when traveling to remote areas of Alaska, especially if you’re going to be traveling by small plane, which is particularly prone to frequent weather delays and cancellations.

 I always have travel insurance when I go to Alaska if I’m booking anything non refundable (remote lodges, small plane flights, etc).
-I like to use Insure My Trip because you can compare prices from different travel insurance companies and search based on the features you need in your plan (instead of what a single company offers).
+I like to use Insure My Trip (This is an affiliate link, which means if you make a purchase I may receive a small commission at no additional cost to you) because you can compare prices from different travel insurance companies and search based on the features you need in your plan instead of what a single company offers.

 You’ll need to evaluate your activities, your costs and your personal financial situation to determine if travel insurance makes sense for you for your trip, but I want to encourage you to consider it!
 It’s usually quite affordable for a lot of peace of mind.